 (a) Scope and frequency.
-Perform a linearity verification on each measurement system listed in Table 1 of this section at least as frequently as indicated in the table, consistent with measurement system manufacturer recommendations and good engineering judgment.
+Perform a linearity verification on each measurement system listed in Table 1 of this section at least as frequently as indicated in Table 1 of §1065.303, consistent with measurement system manufacturer recommendations and good engineering judgment.
 Note that this linearity verification may replace requirements we previously referred to as "calibrations".
-The intent of a linearity verification is to determine that a measurement system responds proportionally over the measurement range of interest.
-A linearity verification generally consists of introducing a series of at least 10 reference values to a measurement system.
+The intent of a linearity verification is to determine that a measurement system responds proportionally over the measurement interest. range of A linearity verification generally consists of introducing a series of at least 10 reference values to a measurement system.
 The measurement system quantifies each reference value.
 The measured values are then collectively compared to the reference values by using a least squares linear regression and the linearity criteria specified in Table 1 of this section.